SaicharanKandukuri/termux-android12-phantom-fix/README.md

 # Termux Android12 Phatom Fix

-This repo contains code to fix issues with termux and android 12 devices
+This repo contains code to fix **signal 9** issues with termux and android 12 devices

-- involves installing adb and connecting your device to termux adb without any other device ( kinda like ladb app ) with the help android 11+ feature **Wireless debugging**
+- in simple words you will adb to your own device with a feature called wireless-debugging without an external usb cable or pc then execute some commands to fix the issue ✌️

 > This repo assumes this process has to done without a pc connection